- Hybrid pricing means you pay a little upfront and the rest on completion

 Negatives Of easyProperty:

 The positive of their hybrid pricing structure is also a potential negative, depending on your point of view.
 For us, paying both upfront AND on completion is neither one thing or the other.
-You have to take a risk by paying the £295, and when you sell, you pay another £595 which pushes the price up to £890, more than you would pay upfront at most other online agents.
+That said, they do now offer both standalone pay upfront and pay on completion options, but this leads us to another problem.

-There is also a lack of transparency with few details about the kind of add-ons available and how much they cost.
+There is a clear lack of transparency.
+Their website doesn’t show how much they charge in fees, let alone for add-on services.
 That means if you know you’ll want a hosted viewings package, you would have to contact easyProperty first to make sure they offer it at a fair price.

 Their website is also a little confusing at times.
 There are links and information that do not quite tie in with their offering, it’s probably due to them changing their packages in the past and not updating their website to reflect the changes.
 For example, their FAQs talk about a £1,500 package which isn’t mentioned anywhere else.
 This lack of attention to detail is concerning.